Cyber Security: Spam, Scams, Frauds and Identity Theft

 Spam refers to unsolicited bulk messages being sent through email, instant messaging, text messaging or other digital communication tools.
 It is generally used by advertisers because there are no operating costs beyond that of managing their mailing lists.
 It could also take place in chat rooms, in blogs and more recently within voice over internet conversation (such as Zoom).
 Beyond being a simple nuisance, spam can also be used to collect sensitive information from users and has also been used to spread viruses and other malware.

 Online identity theft is the theft of personal information in order to commit fraud.
-This can happen through your email account but it can also be a result of online purchases or other situations where you give out sensitive information such as your credit card information or your social insurance number.
+This can happen through your email account but can also be a result of online purchases or other situations where you give out sensitive information such as your credit card information.

-A related concern is identity spoofing, in which the victim is impersonated on social networking sites such as Facebook or Twitter.
-Identity spoofing may also involve spoofing someone’s IP address (the unique number associated to your computer as you surf the internet).
-The purpose of identity spoofing on social networking sites can range from a simple prank to more serious attacks aimed at shaming or hurting someone’s social networks.
+A related concern is identity spoofing, in which the victim is impersonated on social networking sites such as Instagram or Twitter.
+Identity spoofing may also involve spoofing someone's Internet Protocol (IP) address (the unique number associated to your computer as you surf the internet).
+The purpose of identity spoofing on social networking sites can range from a simple prank to more serious attacks aimed at shaming or hurting someone's social networks.
 Internet Protocol spoofing is used by hackers to cover their tracks or to gain access to places normally closed to them.